cedx/lcov.hx/doc/usage.md

 	See the [API reference](https://api.belin.io/lcov.hx) of this library for more information on the `Report` class.

 ## Format coverage data to the LCOV format
-Each class provided by this library has a dedicated `toString()` instance method returning the corresponding data formatted as [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) string.
+Each class provided by this library has a dedicated `toString()` method returning the corresponding data formatted as [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) string.
 All you have to do is to create the adequate structure using these different classes, and to export the final result:

 === "Haxe"